 There are also industrial efforts on building RBAC support in cloud computing platforms.
-The latest AWS IAM enables EC2 instances to run with predefined IAM roles to securely access AWS service APIs [5].
+The latest AWS IAM enables EC2 instances to run with predefined IAM roles to securely access AWS service APIs [1].
 However, it only allows assigning IAM roles to EC2 instances not to users.
 Hence, all applications running in an EC2 instance assume the same permission set of the IAM role.
-XenServer [24] only provides 6 pre-established roles with capabilities to modify permissions on them but no functionality to add or delete roles.
-OpenStack [14] realizes the role notion by using user assigned tokens.
-Eucalyptus [7] integrates existing Microsoft Active Directory or LDAP systems to capture the role notion for managing the access over cloud resources.
-In our analysis, all of above solutions fail to accommodate core RBAC functions such as role hierarchy, session management, and role-based administration and delegation; therefore, none of them provides a comprehensive built-in RBAC model.
+XenServer [14] only provides 6 pre-established roles with capabilities to modify permissions on them but no functionality to add or delete roles.
+OpenStack [10] realizes the role notion by using user assigned tokens.
+Eucalyptus [6] integrates existing Microsoft Active Directory or LDAP systems to capture the role notion for managing the access over cloud resources.
+In our analysis, all of above solutions fail to accommodate core RBAC functions such as role hierarchy, session management, and rolebased administration and delegation; therefore, none of them provides a comprehensive built-in RBAC model.

-VII CONCLUSION AND FUTURE WORK
+VI.
+CONCLUSION AND FUTURE WORK

 We articulate the critical need of a comprehensive and fine-grained access control mechanism to meet dynamic, configurable, and extensible security requirements in public IaaS cloud computing environments.
 To accommodate this need, we propose a new modular architecture towards access control as a service (ACaaS) for supporting multiple access control models.
 As a reference implementation, we design and implement ACaaSRBAC, a service architecture that supports configurations of RBAC as a service for Amazon Web Services.
-Our case study and system performance evaluation demonstrate the practicality and efficiency of our approach.
-For future work, we would evaluate our system with real-world datasets.
-In addition, we would enhance our system with flexible delegation mechanisms and accommodate revocation requirements, and design a more generic architecture to support other access control policies such as multilevel and general mandatory access control policies.
+For future work, we would evaluate our system with realworld datasets.
+In addition, we would enhance our system with flexible delegation mechanisms and accommodate revocation requirements, and design a more generic architecture to support other access control policies such as multi-level and general mandatory access control policies.